truenas/middleware/docs/userguide/freenas_intro.rst

 * LZ4 compression is used on the boot pool in order to increase space for boot environments.

+* Support for hot spare drive replacement has been added.
+If you have spare drives in your pool, and a drive fails, FreeNAS® should automatically remove the failed drive from the pool and replace it with the spare.

 * An installation of STABLE, as of 201501212031, now creates two boot environments.
 The system will boot into the *default* boot environment and users can make their changes and update from this version.
 The other boot environment, named *Initial-Install* can be booted into if the system needs to be returned to a pristine, non-configured version of the installation.